MaximilianHanussek/BOOTABLE/README.md

 If you just want to run some tensorflow benchmarks use for example:
 <pre>sh run_benchmarks.sh -d large -p full -r 3 -t ml</pre>

+You can also skip flags where you just want to use the default values.

 ### 2. Using a .qcow2 image
 This instructions tell you how to use a .qcow2 image with everything preinstalled.
 It is further assumed that you know how to install an image in an virtuel environment or have a virtuel environment already running.
 Make sure you have at least 50GB of disk space.